tomassiro/gocoin-whmcs/README.md

 When a shopper chooses the GoCoin payment method and places their order, they will be redirected to gateway.GoCoin.com to pay.
 GoCoin will send a notification to your server which this plugin handles.
 Then the customer will be redirected to an order summary page.

-The order status in the admin panel will be "Processing" when the order is placed and payment has been confirmed.
+The order's payment status in the admin panel will be "Complete" when the order is placed and payment has been confirmed.

 #### Important Note:
-Version 1.1.0 of this plugin only supports US Dollars as the Base Currency.
-Please make sure your Currency is set to US Dollars.
-Support for additional currencies is coming soon.

 This plugin now supports Bitcoin,Dogecoin and Litecoin as well as Dogecoin

 ### 1. Installation